devalees/inter-brocker/README.md

 ## Webhook API Endpoint

-The application provides a webhook endpoint to receive and store incoming webhook data.
+The application provides a webhook endpoint to receive and store incoming webhook data from TradingView.
+It supports both JSON and plain text input.

 ### Development Environment
 In development, the webhook endpoint is available at: